grantwinney/blog/content/posts/my-experience-migrating-to-mv3/index.md

   is overrated, and 3 and 15 are probably important but I have no idea why.
 What I didn't learn is how MV3 made my addon better.
 tags:
-- Browser Extension
+- browser-extension
-- Google
+- google
-- MV3
+- mv3
 title: My experience migrating to MV3
 ---
 Over the summer [I wrote about Google's forced manifest v3 update](https://grantwinney.com/what-is-manifest-v3-and-why-is-google-pestering-me), and was up in the air about whether to bother figuring it out.
 Well, with only about 6 weeks left _(actually, things got_ [_pushed out even more_](https://developer.chrome.com/docs/extensions/mv3/mv2-sunset/) _since the_ [_original article_](https://web.archive.org/web/20210923221800/https://developer.chrome.com/docs/extensions/mv3/mv2-sunset/)_),_ I decided to give it another go, mostly because a good number of people have found [Hide Comments Everywhere](https://grantwinney.com/hide-comments-everywhere/) to be helpful.